Medically reviewed by Drugs.com. Last updated on June 18, 2020.

 - Inability to pass stool or gas

 Infection of the peritoneum can happen for a variety of reasons.
 In most cases, the cause is a rupture (perforation) within the abdominal wall.
 Though it's rare, the condition can develop without an abdominal rupture.
-This type of peritonitis is called spontaneous peritonitis.

 Common causes of ruptures that lead to peritonitis include: